acaulkin/Blog/README.md

-# Welcome to my tech blog!
+# Welcome to my tech blog: www.ajtechblog.com

-You can access the site at: www.ajtechblog.com
+You can access the site at the link above.
 Feel free to make an account and have fun!

 # Frontend